Good with money

 “I love Starling Spaces,” says Catherine.
 “You can bring everything to life with photographs and names.”

-If you don’t have a bank with digital saving Spaces and don’t want to use physical cash or envelopes, you could outline your own categories and spending targets in a spreadsheet.
+If you don’t have a bank with digital Spaces, or an equivalent feature, and don’t want to use physical cash or envelopes, you could outline your own categories and spending targets in a spreadsheet.

 There are a number of apps, such as Emma or Money Dashboard, that can digitise this process and make it easier to check in on your budget.